 The Convergence You Can Get Ahead Of

 Two forces are defining what AI governance looks like for community banks in 2026.
-The OCC prevoiusly named AI and emerging technology risk as a supervisory priority.
+The OCC named AI and emerging technology risk as a supervisory priority in the 2024 Semiannual Risk Perspective — and that language sharpens over time, not softens.
 The NIST AI Risk Management Framework has established the vocabulary regulators are converging on: Govern, Map, Measure, Manage.
 It is not a mandate yet, but it is rapidly becoming the lens through which examiners evaluate whether an institution has a governance architecture or just a governance policy.

 The trajectory is the same one cybersecurity governance followed a decade ago.
 Institutions that built the architecture early had 12–18 months of evidence compounding by the time expectations crystallized.
 If you lived through that transition, you know which side of it you want to be on this time.